Have your papers in order for entering the Netherlands

 Choose a Dutch legal structure

-As a starting entrepreneur, you must choose a legal structure, like sole proprietorship, a commercial partnership (vof) or a private limited company (bv).
-Which legal form is most suitable for you, depends on your situation.
-For instance, how do you want to appoint liability (who is responsible for debts), and which fiscal benefits are available?
-Use the tool Choosing a legal structure to find out which legal structure suits your situation best.
+As a starting entrepreneur, you must choose a legal structure, like sole proprietorship, a general partnership (vof) or a private limited company (bv).
+Which legal form is most suitable for you depends on your situation.
+It determines who is liable (responsible for debts) and which fiscal benefits are available.
+Use the tool Choosing a Dutch legal structure to find out which legal structure suits your situation best.
 You can also find some tips on how to choose on the page Legal business structures: an overview.

-The following legal forms are always required to register in the Commercial Register:
+The following legal forms always have to register in the Business Register:

 - sole proprietor (eenmanszaak);